bgamari/ghc-wiki-import/status/october06.md

 - Bjorn Bringert (a GHC Hackathon graduate) implemented **standalone deriving**, which allows you to write a `deriving` declaration anywhere, rather than only where the data type is declared.
 Details of the syntax have not yet quite settled.
 See also [ http://www.haskell.org/pipermail/haskell-prime/2006-October/001725.html](http://www.haskell.org/pipermail/haskell-prime/2006-October/001725.html).

-- Andy Gill implemented the **Haskell Program Coverage** option (**-fhpc**) for GHC, which is solid enough to be used to test coverage in GHC itself.
+- Andy Gill implemented the [
+  Haskell Program Coverage](http://haskell.org/haskellwiki/GHC/HPC) option (**-fhpc**) for GHC, which is solid enough to be used to test coverage in GHC itself.
 (It turns out that the GHC testsuite gives remarkably good coverage over GHC already.)

-We are now working on lots of new stuff that isn't yet in GHC HEAD but will end up there if all goes well, and then become a part of GHC 6.8:
+If you want to know today's state-of-the-art, you should check [ GHC 6.8 status](http://haskell.org/haskellwiki/GHC/6.8) page.
+At this moment we are working on the following features which is planned to be included in GHC 6.8 in next few months:

 - Roman Leshchinskiy has been hard at work developing libraries that support **data-parallel computation** in GHC.
 It's not quite ready for public consumption but you can peek at what is going on by looking at the Haskell Wiki: [ http://haskell.org/haskellwiki/GHC/Data\_Parallel\_Haskell](http://haskell.org/haskellwiki/GHC/Data_Parallel_Haskell)  Background material here: [ http://www.cse.unsw.edu.au/\~chak/papers/CKLP01.html](http://www.cse.unsw.edu.au/~chak/papers/CKLP01.html).
 We hope to release a first iteration of our data-parallel extensions before Christmas.

 - At the moment GHC's **garbage collector** is single-threaded, even when GHC is running on a multiprocessor.
-Roshan James spent the summer at Microsoft on an internship, implementing a multi-threaded GC.
+Roshan James spent the summer at Microsoft on an internship, implementing a [ multi-threaded GC](http://hackage.haskell.org/trac/ghc/wiki/MotivationForParallelization).
 We need to do a bit more work, but with a bit of luck we'll push a parallel garbage collector into the HEAD before Christmas.

 - Simon PJ is determined to finally implement **implication constraints**, which are the key to fixing the interaction between GADTs and type classes.
 GHC's users have been very polite about this collection of bugs, but they should really be fixed.
 Implication constraints are described by Martin Sulzmann: [ http://www.comp.nus.edu.sg/\~sulzmann/publications/tr-eadt.ps.gz](http://www.comp.nus.edu.sg/~sulzmann/publications/tr-eadt.ps.gz).

-- Once the last bits of indexed data types are done, Manuel will be tackling **indexed type synonyms** (aka type functions), which are considerably trickier, at least so far as type inference is concerned.
+- Once the last bits of indexed data types are done, Manuel will be tackling [ indexed type synonyms](http://haskell.org/haskellwiki/GHC/Indexed_type_synonyms) (aka type functions), which are considerably trickier, at least so far as type inference is concerned.

-Simon, Simon, with help from Manuel, Bulat and others, October 2006
+Simon, Simon and sons, November 2006 :)